haoctopus/molohub/README.md

 >molohub0:
 >```
 >
-> 4. manully restart Home Assistant, done
+> 4. manully restart Home Assistant, done.
+You can add as more as you want by using this method

 **【Reference link】**